Guides

 Use search intent as validation evidence

-When founders search for alternatives, comparisons, pricing FAQs, or “best tools for” pages, they are usually close to a decision.
+When builders search for alternatives, comparisons, pricing FAQs, or “best tools for” pages, they are usually close to a decision.
 That makes commercial search intent a useful validation signal.

 The strongest opportunity pages connect top-of-funnel research to middle-of-funnel validation and then to bottom-of-funnel comparison.
 That path helps you see whether interest survives contact with specifics.